fernandonevarez/assignment_boilerplate/README.md

 - Keep in mind that depending on how many test cases the assignment has, you might have to change the `4` in the for loop to fit the assignment’s needs.

+- Keep in mind that depending on how many test cases the assignment has, you might have to change the `4` in the for loop to fit the assignment’s needs.

 ## Directions for running the test cases

 You can run all test cases by going to the `Terminal` > `Run Task...` while the tab with your main class is selected and choosing `"Run Tests”`